Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

 weight: 7
 ---

-# Azure Kubernetes Service on your Azure Local HCIBox
+# Azure Kubernetes Service on your Azure Local LocalBox

 Azure Local can provide host infrastructure for [AKS enabled by Azure Arc](https://learn.microsoft.com/azure/aks/aksarc/aks-overview).
-HCIBox comes pre-configured with Azure Kubernetes Service on Azure Local.
-To see this in action, navigate to the resource group where you deployed HCIBox and follow these steps.
+LocalBox comes pre-configured with Azure Kubernetes Service on Azure Local.
+To see this in action, navigate to the resource group where you deployed LocalBox and follow these steps.

 ## Explore AKS on Azure Local

-HCIBox is preconfigured with a network subnet dedicated to AKS deployment.
+LocalBox is preconfigured with a network subnet dedicated to AKS deployment.
 Subnet details are as follows:

   | Network detail |        Value          |
   | ---------- | --------------------- |